 Current research projects

-Beyond European Exceptionalism: The European Union in Comparative Perspective (EACEA Jean Monnet Chair 2011-2014, Project Leader: Prof. Sergio Fabbrini, Director LUISS School of Government)
+Beyond European Exceptionalism: The European Union in Comparative Perspective (EACEA Jean Monnet Chair 2011-2014, Project Leader: Prof. Sergio Fabbrini, Director Luiss Department of Political Science)

 Jean Monnet Module on Parliamentary Democracy in Europe (Prof. Nicola Lupo)